-Claimant argues that community college districts are not required to adhere to the claiming instructions.
-81 Claimant further argues that the word "may" in the indirect cost language of the parameters and guidelines is permissive, and that therefore the parameters and guidelines do not require that indirect costs be claimed in the manner described by the Controller.
-82
+Section VI of the parameters and guidelines provide that "indirect costs may be claimed in the manner described by the State Controller in his claiming instructions."
+Claimant argues that the word "may" in the indirect cost language of the parameters and guidelines is permissive, and that therefore the parameters and guidelines do not require that indirect costs be claimed in the manner described by the Controller.
+89

-Claimant's argument is unsound: the parameters and guidelines plainly state that "indirect costs may be claimed in the manner described by the State Controller."
-The interpretation that is consistent with the plain language of the parameters and guidelines is that "indirect costs may be
+Claimant's argument is unsound: the parameters and guidelines plainly state that "indirect costs may be claimed in the manner described by the State Controller in his claiming instructions."
+The interpretation that is consistent with the plain language of the parameters and guidelines is that "indirect costs may be claimed," or may not, but if a claimant chooses to claim indirect costs, the claimant must adhere to the parameters and guidelines and claim indirect costs in the manner described in the Controller's claiming instructions.